TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/reinference.md

 ## Examples

-- When a [cosmos](cosmos) receives new [significant state](cosmos#significant), either from disk or through the network, it must perform reinference so that the inferred caches remain consistent.
+- When a [cosmos](cosmos) receives new solvable [significant state](cosmos_solvable#significant), either from disk or through the network, it must perform reinference so that the inferred caches remain consistent.